njscholfield/framed-website/README.md

 - [x] add cart icon to navbar
 - [x] make add to cart button actually do something
 - [x] store current cart contents (in $\_SESSION?)
-- [ ] fix price so you can't change it by changing the form
 - [x] add/remove items in the cart
 - [x] checkout
 - [x] order history